How to Fix and Protect Doors from Dog and Cat Scratches

 Exterior doors are also vulnerable.
 Some cats or dogs scratch at the door when they want to come into the house or leave the house.
 The best way to protect doors from dog scratches is to use a door protector.

 Damage from Seperation Anxiety

 The damage could also be caused by more severe issues like separation anxiety, a complicated issue, which should be addressed by an animal behaviorist or certified trainer.
 It takes time to address separation anxiety or address these other behaviors.
-In the meantime, we need to figure out a way to protect the doors from dog and cat scratches.

 This post may contain affiliate links and I may earn a small commission when you click on the links at no additional cost to you.
 As an Amazon Affiliate, I earn from qualifying purchases.
 You can read my full disclaimer here.